MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/store-domain-credentials-in-key-vault.md

 # Store domain credentials in Key vault

-This article describes how to store domain credentials inkey vault.
+This article describes how to store domain credentials in key vault.

 ## To store domain credentials in Key vault